Life Span of a Duck

 Pekin

-The Pekin duck (probably due to its rapid growth rate as a young bird) normally have a relatively short life span, perhaps five years.
+The Pekin (probably due to its rapid growth rate as a young bird) normally has a relatively short life span, perhaps five years.
 The first part of a Pekin to fail as it ages is often its legs.
 I suspect that rapid weight gain in its first year taxes its ability to support itself.

-Medium to Light Ducks
+Life Span of Ducks Considered Medium to Light

 Subscribe now